Skip to content

 The region is tinted by severity in soft gold, not clinical red.
 The visual language stays calm and educational.

-The real overlay, drawn client-side over the local photo, annotated live.
+The overlay, drawn client-side over the local photo.
 Three layers marked: the severity-tinted concern zone, the plain-language label, and the honest framing.
-The overlay shows where the AI looked without sending the photo away.
+The overlay shows where the model looked without sending the photo away.

 Ephemeral pipeline · nothing persisted